apache/activemq-website/src/components/classic/documentation/integrating-apache-activemq-classic-with-jboss.md

 ```
 The first few lines of output from the JBoss startup indicates the configuration being used but the last line is the most important one.
 It tells you that JBoss has been started successfully on your system.
 For an extra measure of assurance, visit [http://localhost:8080/web-console/](http://localhost:8080/web-console/) in a web browser to make sure you are able to see the JBoss web console.
 If you can see this console, everything should be ready to go.

 As a side note, the left-hand side of the web-console requires that the [Java plugin](http://java.sun.com/products/plugin/) be properly installed.
 This is supposed to take place when installing the J2SE, so if it did not work correctly for you, I suggest that you consult some documentation about any errors you may be seeing.
-The Java plugin is not required for JBoss or ActiveMQ Classic to function properly, it is simply for the JBoss web-console.
+The Java plugin is not required for JBoss or ActiveMQ to function properly, it is simply for the JBoss web-console.

 Once JBoss is installed properly, shut it down using either the shutdown script or by simply typing ctrl-c to activate the shutdown hook.
 Once it is shut down, proceed to the next step.

-Prepare for Integrating Apache ActiveMQ Classic with the JBoss Application Server
+Prepare for Integrating Apache ActiveMQ with the JBoss Application Server
 -------------------------------------------------------------------------

-The fourth step is to prepare your environment for integrating ActiveMQ Classic with JBoss.
-If you haven't done so already, download Apache ActiveMQ Classic using the link above.
+The fourth step is to prepare your environment for integrating ActiveMQ with JBoss.
+If you haven't done so already, download Apache ActiveMQ using the link above.
 As of the writing of this article, the latest released version is 4.0.2-RC4.
 Upon downloading this archive, expand it in a place where it can create a directory, preferably in the same location where JBoss was expanded.
-Verify that the ActiveMQ Classic RAR file is included using the following commands:
+Verify that the ActiveMQ RAR file is included using the following commands:
 ```
 $ cd ./incubator-activemq-4.0.2.tar.gz
 $ jar tvf /opt/incubator-activemq-4.0.2/lib/optional/activemq-ra-4.0.2.rar